codewar65/VTX_ClientServer/README.md

 **sysName** will be place in the <TITLE> of the page if it is missing or blank.

-**wsConnect** is the url:port to the websocket service that will direct you to your system.
+**wsConnect** is the [ws/wss]://url:port to the websocket service that will direct you to your system.

 **term** is the terminal type that gets reported to the telnet server.
 Use PETSCII if you are connecting to a Commodore style board.